arnavs/website/content/_index.md

 I'm a first-year PhD student in economics at Carnegie Mellon.

-I'm into computational macroeconomics, and especially those involving sufficient statistics and endogenous learning.
+I'm into computational macroeconomics, and especially questions involving sufficient statistics and endogenous learning in high-dimensional economies.

 Previously, I was a predoc at UBC, where I worked with [Jesse Perla](https://www.jesseperla.com/) on topics like [high-dimensional dynamic programming](https://www.nber.org/papers/w28981) and [HACT](https://github.com/jlperla/PerlaTonettiWaugh.jl) models.